-ANT NE BERT Level of Activation Characteristics Level III Examples of a Level III major school-related emergency or crisis includes, but is not limited to, any of the following: an expansion and/or growing complexity of any serious school-related emergency and/or crisis; significant hazardous materials incident; chemical/biological exposure incident; major structural damage to a Major school/facility due to fire and/or natural disaster; any incident involving mass injuries and/or deaths; pandemic influenza outbreak; and significant terrorist-related School-Related Emergency or Crisis incidents.
+Level of Activation Characteristics Examples of a Level III major school-related emergency or crisis includes, but is not Level III Major limited to, any of the following: an expansion and/or growing complexity of any serious school-related emergency and/or crisis; significant hazardous materials School-Related incident; chemical/biological exposure incident; major structural damage to a Emergency or school/facility due to fire and/or natural disaster; any incident involving mass Crisis and/or deaths; pandemic influenza outbreak; and significant terrorist-related incidents.
 These types of major school-related emergencies and/or crises require a Level III activation at both the school and CSO as the incidents are more complex and challenging.
 This stage requires both a wide-ranging school and system-wide response to include strategic and comprehensive planning, assistance, resources and support.
 During Level III activation, various public safety agencies would be part of the initial response team to the school-related emergency and/or crisis and responsible for providing direct service in stabilizing and resolving the incident.
 In these situations, a unified command operation would be established requiring all response partners and involved agencies to work collaboratively and share information at both the school and CSO Executive Support Team.